 That’s why I’m going to teach you how to keep your house organized with just a few simple day to day organization habits that require little time.
 It doesn’t have to take hours to maintain an organized home.
 With a few simple everyday tasks, you can clean a little and still enjoy your evenings!
 Here’s where to start.

 4 Home Organization Task to Commit to DAILY

 This may seem like an obvious task, and yet, it can be challenging.
 The key is to tackle your counters once and then maintain them as best as you can each morning or evening.
 Choose a five-minute window in which you have free time.
 Trust me, I know as a Mom those free minutes are far and few between, but hear me out!

-Take your five minutes and do the following:
+Take five minutes to do the following each day:

 - Put the dishes away and load the dishwasher.
 If you don’t have a dishwasher, at least rinse off the dirty dishes to make your life easier later on when you’re washing them.